 When someone experiences trauma, they can get stuck in what is called a heightened or arousal state.
 They start to feel a heightened state of fear similar to that that was felt at the time of the initial trauma.
 Many people hold on to that state of fear and do not have a chance to finish the arousal cycle.
 This is supposed to be four stages ending in a stage where they feel safe again.

-Further, the study indicated that NAR “seems to work through a process of behavioral activation, desensitization, gradual exposure to anxiety evoking situations, and gaining control over symptomatology.”
-By engaging outdoor therapy activities, students who have experienced trauma can learn to control their lives.
+Further, the study indicated that NAR “seems to work through a process of behavioral activation, desensitization, gradual exposure to anxiety-evoking situations, and gaining control over symptomatology.”
+By engaging in outdoor the

 Substance Abuse & Addiction